josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 <CalloutPlusQuote>

-Ergonomics are highly personal, and even a great keyboard may or may not solve RSI issues, or prevent future injuries.
+Ergonomics are highly personal, and what works for one person might not work for another.

 </CalloutPlusQuote>

 All the keyboards I rejected above worked great for me at one point, after all.

-Still, even making all the adjustments I knew how to make--despite how much I loved the feel of it--the Moonlander just wasn't working for me anymore.
+Still, even making all the adjustments I knew how to make--despite how much I loved the feel of it--I felt like there might be a better option for me.
 So again, beset by arm pain (this time in both wrists, as well as my left elbow), I set out to find a solution.

 That's when I started thinking maybe the [Glove80](https://www.moergo.com/collections/glove80-keyboards) could be the fit I was looking for.